ruppde/crypto_puzzles/README.md

 ![QR in QR, grade 2](examples/qr_in_qr_grade_2.png)

-For the experimental feature to nest three QR codes inside each other, see (Matryoshka QR codes](matryoshka_qr.md))
+For the experimental feature to nest three QR codes inside each other, see [Matryoshka QR codes](matryoshka_qr.md)

 ## Difficulty